Socketlike/SpotifyListenAlong/README.md

 # SpotifyListenAlong
-Port of the BetterDiscord plugin of the same name
+Post-SWC Replugged port of the BetterDiscord plugin of the same name